- Home

 Introduced initially in the cities of Paris, Lyon, Toulouse, Villeurbanne and Grenoble, where within designated 'environmental zones' you need to display a window sticker (vignette).
 It is also in the process of being introduced in many other major cities of France.
 You can find a map of the locations at Zone à faibles émissions mobilité (ZFE-m).

 Given the state of flux around those places where the requirement applies, and the different periods when it is operational, you might simply be best advised to obtain the sticker if you drive in French towns and cities.
+To ensure you have unrestricted access in all towns you will need to have a Crit'Air classification no lower than 2.
 The validity of the sticker is of unlimited duration.

 The air quality certificate imposes restrictions or grants more favourable treatment to parking and access, depending on the classification of your vehicle and the rules that apply in a particular locality.
 Thus, some high-polluting vehicles may not be able to circulate in some restricted areas during certain times.

-Cars registered before 1997, motorbikes and scooters from before June 2000 and trucks and buses from before 2001 are all excluded from the scheme, but cannot enter the zones at all when the restrictions apply.
+Cars registered before 1997, motorbikes and scooters from before June 2000 and trucks and buses from before 2001 cannot enter the zones at all when the restrictions apply.

 There are six categories of sticker, which are colour-coded according to how much vehicles pollute and range from the cleanest (Crit'Air 1), for electric or hydrogen-powered vehicles, to the most polluting (Crit'Air 6).
 The environmental classification can be seen at Vehicle Classification Table.